mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 > There is possibility that serial port is not recognized after VID/PID change.
 We have tested with two Windows 10 machine and Linux with no problems.
 If you "brick" your Arduino, you get it back to life with resetting it rapidly two times in a row (grab a wire and make a shunt with RST->GND, they are located between A3, VCC and RAW) and then upload sketch (example blink.ino) with <b>normal Arduino VID/PID</b>.
 Be quick, because <b>you have only 8 seconds</b> to start uploading (try to hit `Send` button before make the reset).

 ### Changing number of buttons in joystick-library
-If you want that less than 16 buttons are shown in joystick-settings, edit Joystick.cpp/Joystick2.cpp/Joystick3.cpp "USAGE_MAXIMUM"-line (0x10 = 16).
+If you want that less than 16 buttons are shown in joystick-settings, edit `Joystick.cpp/Joystick2.cpp/Joystick3.cpp` "USAGE_MAXIMUM"-line (0x10 = 16).
 You may to have create new project after that, because all libraries are not recompiled every time and we don't know how to force full recompile.

 ### Menu for multiple adapter names
 Adapter shows as "Arduino Leonardo", but if you want it to show some other name, edit `C:\Program Files (x86)\Arduino\hardware\arduino\avr\boards.txt` (update 26.7.2022: `C:\Users\[USER]\AppData\Local\Arduino15\packages\arduino\hardware\avr\1.8.5`).
-You can even add sub menu to tools-menu by adding these lines (after editing boards.txt, you have to close and reopen Arduino IDE):
+You can even add sub menu to tools-menu by adding these lines (after editing `boards.txt`, you have to close and reopen Arduino IDE):

 ```
 menu.usb_name=USB Product Name